USDA-ARS-GBRU/MicroMPN_data-files/README.md

-# Most probable number(MPN) relative fluorescence units microplate assay data files
+# Most probable number(MPN) fluorescence microplate assay data files

 The folders in this repository contain the data files used in our analysis for the paper *"A method for screening microbe viability in complex soil communities by rapid fluorescent, most probable number estimation in microplates"*.